MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/investigate-machines.md

 If you have enabled the Azure ATP feature and there are alerts related to the machine, you can click on the link that will take you to the Azure ATP page where more information about the alerts are provided.

 >[!NOTE]
->You'll need to enable the integration on both Azure ATP and Windows Defender ATP to use this feature.
-In Windows Defender ATP, you can enable this feature in advanced features.
+>You'll need to enable the integration on both Azure ATP and Microsoft Defender ATP to use this feature.
+In Microsoft Defender ATP, you can enable this feature in advanced features.
 For more information on how to enable advanced features, see [Turn on advanced features](advanced-features-windows-defender-advanced-threat-protection.md).

 **Machine reporting**</br>
 Provides the last internal IP and external IP of the machine.
 It also shows when the machine was first and last seen reporting to the service.